 Description of amendment request: This amendment request contains sensitive unclassified non-safeguards information (SUNSI).
-The proposed amendment would approve the cyber security plan and implementation schedule, and revise the license condition regarding physical protection to require the licensee to fully implement and maintain in effect all provisions of the NRC-approved cyber security plan.
+The amendments would approve the proposed Cyber Security Plan and implementation schedule and would revise the existing Facility Operating License Physical Protection License Condition to require the licensee to fully implement and maintain in effect all provisions of the Commission-approved Cyber Security Plan as required by 10 CFR 73.54.